leonelzambroni/congressApp/README.md

 ## Running end-to-end tests

-Run `ng e2e` to execute the end-to-end tests via a platform of your choice.
+run `ng serve` to start the dev server first open another console and run `npx cypress open`

 ## Further help

-To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.
+To get more help on the project contact me at leozambroni@gmail.com